 In a large pot, place the garlic, chopped onion, chopped ginger, and dried shiitake mushrooms (or replace with any other kind of fresh mushrooms).

 Pour the broth back into the pot.
 Add the soy or tamari sauce and miso.
 Stir until the miso dissolves completely.
 Add the coconut milk.
-Stir again and remove from the heat.
+Stir again and remove from heat.
 Cover to keep warm.

 Cover the chopped red cabbage with hot water and a drizzle of white vinegar.
 Let soften, strain, and set aside.